-Of the 28 Senators who are elected as representatives, 22 will represent designated academic areas.
+Of the 26 28 Senators who are elected as representatives, 22 will represent designated academic areas.
 Contract faculty areas will have two representatives.
-Associate faculty will have six representatives.
-Associate representation will be assigned to two areas after the election, with two representatives per area to be elected on alternating years.
-If an area does not elect a representative, then the designated area representative position will become a contract faculty at-large position or an associate at-large position respectively.
+Adjunct Associate faculty will have four six representatives.
+Adjunct Associate representation will be assigned to two three areas after the election, with two representatives per area to be elected on alternating years.
+If an area does not elect a representative, then the designated area representative position will become a contract faculty at-large position or an adjunct associate at-large position respectively.
 (See Article VIII, Section 3).